ZYHowell/YPU/README.md

 end
 ```

-Reading the second register is almost the same, you only need to turn every 1 to 2.
+Reading the second register address is almost the same, you only need to turn every 1 to 2.

 Notice that, in this version we do not consider the data dependency.

 How to handle it?
 You can maintain a mark of every register in the `register file`, and when reading the register, check if the mark is true.
 If so, there is an executing instruction which will write to the register.
-So you send back a signal to `id` module and it should try to handle it.
+So you send back a signal to `id` module and it should try to handle the signal.
 (For example, halt part of the pipeline until the data is read successfully).

 You can also try to support data forward to alleviate the problem.
 Remember that you can have you own design.

-Part 2 of register file is in 'write back'
+Part 2 of register file is in 'write back'.

 ##### EX

 Ex is a big `case`.
-However, since we handle `ori` instruction, it only has one branch.
+However, since we only handle `ori` instruction in YPU, it only has one branch.

 ```verilog
 module ex(